 If English is not your first language or you have not previously studied in English, our usual requirement is the equivalent of an International English Language Testing System (IELTS Academic Test) score of 6.5, with not less than 6.0 in each of the sub-tests.
 We also accept other English language tests.

 We welcome applicants without traditional entry qualifications as we base decisions on our own assessment of qualifications, knowledge and previous work experience.
 We may waive formal entry requirements based on judgement of academic potential.
-FOUNDATION YEAR DEGREES If you need extra support before starting an undergraduate degree, we offer a BA Archaeology with Foundation Year degree, which provides an extra year of supported study.
+FOUNDATION YEAR DEGREES Our 'with Foundation Year' route is designed to give you extra support as it provides you with an additional year (full-time) or two years (part-time) of supported study.
 This is an ideal route if you are returning to study after a gap, or if you have not previously studied this subject, or if you did not achieve the grades you need for a place on this degree.
-Once you successfully complete the Foundation Year, you will automatically advance onto the main degree.
+Once you successfully complete your Foundation Year studies, you will automatically advance onto the main degree.
 ALTERNATIVE ENTRY ROUTES Birkbeck's Certificate of Higher Education in History and Archaeology can lead to exemption from Year 1.

 The student satisfaction data is from students surveyed during the Covid-19 pandemic.
 The number of student respondents and response rates can be important in interpreting the data – it is important to note your experience may be different from theirs.
 This data will be based on the subject area rather than the specific course.
 Read more about this data on the Discover Uni website.